sirusdas/gtasks-terminal/README.md

 This is the easiest and recommended way to install Google Tasks CLI.
 The latest version is 0.1.3.

-After installation, you can optionally run the setup assistant to configure your environment:
+After installation, we recommend running the setup assistant to configure your environment:

 ```bash
 python -m gtasks_cli.setup_assistant
 ```

+The setup assistant will:
+- Verify that gtasks-cli is properly installed
+- Create the configuration directory (`~/.gtasks`)
+- Set up default configuration values
+- Guide you through Google authentication setup
+- Test basic functionality

 For more information about the setup assistant, see [SETUP_ASSISTANT.md](gtasks_cli/SETUP_ASSISTANT.md).